Inside: Potty training tips to help your toddler with putting on pants and getting dressed themselves.

 Her reply was..they simply practiced.

-About a half hour a day, without any rush to get outside..she simply built in that time for them to work on it every morning.
+About a half hour a day, without any rush to get outside..she simply built in that practice time for the kids to work on putting on their snowpants every morning.
 Over time, they could take on more until they could do it themselves.

 Step back, observe, do less, and let it be a process.